Bugga-CH/home-assistant-integration-fix/custom_components/whatwatt/README.md

 ### Manual Installation

-1. Download the latest release from the [GitHub repository](https://github.com/vestiacom/whatwatt-home-asistance-integration)
+1. Download the latest release from the [GitHub repository](https://github.com/whatwatt-ch/home-assistant-integration)
 2. Extract the `custom_components/whatwatt` folder to your Home Assistant's `custom_components` directory
 3. Restart Home Assistant

-## Configuration
+## Home Assistant Configuration

-1. Make sure your WhatWatt Go device is configured to send data to your MQTT broker
-2. In Home Assistant, go to Settings > Devices & Services
+1. In Home Assistant, go to Settings > Devices & Services
-3. Click "Add Integration" and search for "WhatWatt"
+2. Click "Add Integration" and search for "WhatWatt"
-4. Enter the MQTT topic that your WhatWatt Go device is publishing to
+3. Enter the MQTT topic that your WhatWatt Go device is publishing to (the same topic you configured in the WhatWatt Go device)
-5. Enter the IP address of your WhatWatt Go device (for accessing the configuration page)
+4. Enter the IP address of your WhatWatt Go device (for accessing the configuration page)
-6. Optionally, provide a custom name for the device
+5. Optionally, provide a custom name for the device

 ## Available Entities